tldr-pages/tldr/pages/common/rsstail.md

 > `tail` for RSS feeds.

-- Show the feed of a given url and wait for new entries:
+- Show the feed of a given url and wait for new entries appearing at the bottom:

 `rsstail -u {{url}}`

-- Show the feed in reverse order (newer at the bottom):
+- Show the feed in reverse chronological order (newer at the bottom):

 `rsstail -r -u {{url}}`